 While there are naturally several similarities between product managers and data product managers, it’s really the understanding of — and connection to — data that sets them apart.

 Historically, a product manager will work with a data analyst to source data with which to make decisions — customer behavioral data, for example — and that’s where the relationship ends.
-A data product manager, on the other hand, must be able to marry these two roles up in a meaningful way, taking on the strategic role of the data analyst and the more practically focused responsibility of the product manager.
+A data PM, on the other hand, must be able to marry these two roles up in a meaningful way, taking on the strategic role of the data analyst and the more practically focused responsibility of the product manager.

 In terms of core responsibilities, both roles will share almost everything.